Code-Outside/Intro-to-open-source/CONTRIBUTING.md

 So, Lets get stated by going to [This File](https://github.com/Code-Outside/Intro-to-open-source/blob/main/README.md) and reading about open source. 🆓

+Go to issues and ask to assign than only work on it you will get 2 days to complete the task or it will be assign to other folks.

 ### Note, If you are contributing in this readme file please update only small things give the others chance to contribute and help them.

 ## Also review the PR's to get more stars.